 It is helpful if you can discuss openly with your family – from both marriages – the details of your Will which will hopefully serve to avoid disputes and difficulties later down the line.

 Although discussing the financial nitty-gritty of a relationship in the context of a pre-nup or your Will might seem distasteful before a marriage, such discussions often help couples be more informed and better equipped to commit to marrying for better or worse.
 Hopefully, the pre-nup and Wills can then be filed away and forgotten all about, leaving the happy couple to focus on the venue, honeymoon and the ever-tricky table plan.

-Elen Stritch is an associate at Stephens & Bolton LLP specialising in family law.
-She works on all family-related matters including divorce and civil partnership dissolution, matrimonial finance including financial proceedings, cohabitation disputes, prenuptial agreements and children matters.
+Elen Stritch is an associate at Stephens & Bolton LLP specializing in family law.
+She works on all family-related matters including divorce and civil partnership dissolution, matrimonial finance including financial proceedings, cohabitation disputes, prenuptial agreements, and children matters.
 She is a member of Resolution.